ishandutta2007/fix-repos-requirements/README.md

 # reach-github-issuers

-This is a repo which bulk update README.md of all of my repos with a specific content.
+This is a repo which bulk update requirements.txt of all of my python repos with packages only found in code.

 ### To run: